-HERZUMA (trastuzumab-pkrb) is a humanized IgG1 kappa monoclonal antibody that selectively binds with high affinity to the extracellular domain of the human epidermal growth factor receptor 2 protein, HER2.
-Trastuzumab-pkrb is produced by recombinant DNA technology in a mammalian cell (Chinese Hamster Ovary) culture.
+Ontruzant (trastuzumab-dttb) is a humanized IgG1 kappa monoclonal antibody that selectively binds with high affinity to the extracellular domain of the human epidermal growth factor receptor

+2 protein, HER2.
+Trastuzumab-dttb is produced by recombinant DNA technology in a mammalian cell (Chinese Hamster Ovary) culture.

-HERZUMA (trastuzumab-pkrb) is a sterile, white to pale yellow, preservative-free lyophilized powder for injection, for intravenous administration.
+Ontruzant (trastuzumab-dttb) for injection is a sterile, white to pale yellow, preservative-free lyophilized powder with a cake-like appearance, for intravenous administration.

-Each multiple-dose vial of HERZUMA delivers 420 mg trastuzumab-pkrb, 839 mg α , α -trehalose dihydrate, 9.5 mg L-histidine HCl, 6.1 mg L-histidine, and 1.7 mg polysorbate 20.
-Reconstitution with 20 mL of the appropriate diluent (BWFI or SWFI) yields a solution containing 21 mg/mL trastuzumab-pkrb that delivers 20 mL (420 mg trastuzumab-pkrb), at a pH of approximately 6.
-If HERZUMA is reconstituted with SWFI without preservative, the reconstituted solution is considered single-dose.
+Each single-dose vial of Ontruzant delivers 150 mg trastuzumab-dttb, 136.2 mg α , α -trehalose dihydrate, 3.4 mg L-histidine HCl monohydrate, 2.2 mg L-histidine, and 0.6 mg polysorbate 20.
+Reconstitution with 7.4 mL of sterile water for injection (SWFI) yields a solution containing 21 mg/mL trastuzumab-dttb that delivers 7.15 mL (150 mg trastuzumab-dttb), at a pH of approximately 6.